DeliciousToe/Attack-Surface-Scanner-N8N-Shodan/README.md

 ### Step 2: Configure Credentials (Production versions only)
 1. Double-click the **Shodan Host Lookup** node (and the **Shodan Domain DNS Lookup** node in the domain workflow).
 2. Under **Query Parameters**, replace the placeholder `YOUR_SHODAN_API_KEY` with your Shodan API Key.
-    > *Your key has already been added to the local `config.env.example` file for safe reference.*

 ### Step 3: Configure Notifications
 1. Double-click the **Discord Alert** node.